apandays/avp-toy-store-sample/README.md

 );
 ```

-A template-linked policy is createdg from the above policy template, when a pack associate is a toy store.
+A template-linked policy is created from the above policy template, when a pack associate is a toy store.
 Below is an example template-linked policy.

 ```
 permit (